Full disclosure: This post contains affiliate links. ?

 “Yes” in French is oui.

-And if you’re learning French and want to sound like a native speaker, there are so many more ways to say “yes” in French.
+And if you’re learning French and want to recognise how agreement changes with context, there are several more ways to say “yes” in French.

 Think about how often you say “yes” in English, and how often you replace it with other words like “yep”, “yeah”, “okay”, “sure thing”, “of course” and “certainly”.